-When you sit down with a group to take part in a game of D&D, whether it be in person or online, there are some things you should never do.
-It’s all about etiquette, and while D&D is certainly a game that’s about having a good time, it’s also a game where your fellow players have certain expectations.
+When you sit down with a group to take part in a game of D&D, whether it be in person or online, there are some things you should never do if you want to ensure fun for everyone.

 2. Playing a Disruptive Character